Good sexual health is important to overall quality of life.

 How you feel about yourself and your body and how you feel about HIV can affect your sexual health.
 HIV-negative people and society in general can react in irrational ways to HIV, which can contribute to how you feel as an HIV positive person.

 Dealing with an HIV diagnosis, whether or not you are on treatment, takes a lot of courage and perseverance.
-If treatments work well, you can be faced with new choices in life and if they are not working well and you are dealing with illness or side effects.
+If treatments work well, you can be faced with new choices in life.
+But it can be difficult to make choices if meds are not working well and you are dealing with illness or side effects.
 You would expect these things to impact on your sex life.

 Talk to your doctor.
 Referral to a sexual health clinic or counselling support is often appropriate.
 Many clinics have psychologists who are trained and experienced in sexual dysfunction.